gklyne/annalist/notes/oauth2-openid-connect-django.md

 For this, I used an existing Django-based web application, `roverlay`.
 I chose this for my experiments because (a) it already existed, (b) it is a fairly simple application, and (c) it provides both a browser-facing web page elements and application-facing REST APIs.
 The function of the application is not important here, but further details are available at [https://github.com/wf4ever/ro-manager/blob/master/src/roverlay/README.md]().

-Code for the implementation is at [https://github.com/gklyne/annalist/blob/develop/spike/roverlay/rovweb/rovserver/SelfAuthenticatingBackend.py]().
+Code for the implementation is [available in GitHub](https://github.com/gklyne/annalist/blob/develop/spike/roverlay/rovweb/rovserver/SelfAuthenticatingBackend.py).
 (Note that the client secrets file used is not in the code tree, but is found in "~/.roverlay/providers/".)
 This is not production-quality code, just something I'm hacking together to build an understanding of how the various pieces interact, which will in turn inform future designs.

 ### Overall flow and views used